A Boundary-Layer Preconditioner for Singularly Perturbed Convection Diffusion: Two-dimensional problems

 \subsection{Numerical examples}

 We test the preconditioner developed above to solve two model problems, one that exhibits both a parabolic and an exponential layer, and one that exhibits two exponential layers.
 In both cases, we use the preconditioner described above with FGMRES \cite{YSaad_2003a} as the outer Krylov method.
 As in one dimension (and as discussed above), we have the bound that $\|A^{-1}\| < C$, for some constant $C$ that is independent of $\eps$ and $N$, so we use a direct residual-based stopping tolerance on the expected almost-first-order discretization error on the Shishkin meshes considered here, iterating until $\|R^{(k)}\| \leq 10N^{-1}\ln(N)$.
 While the above bound is on the discrete maximum norm of the matrix, the nature of FGMRES requires the stopping tolerance to be evaluated in the Euclidean norm, which we do.
 The algorithm is implemented in C and was compiled using gcc (version 8.2.0).
-All numerical results in this section were run on an HPC cluster, using a single node (for serial computation) with two 20-core 2.4 GHz Xeon processors and 192 GiB of RAM.
+All numerical results in this section were run, \fix{in serial, on a single core of a 2.4 GHz Xeon processor on a system with 192 GiB of RAM}.
 For comparison, we consider a direct solution of the same linear systems using UMFPACK~\cite{Da04}.

 As a first example, for the case of one parabolic layer and one exponential layer, we consider the solution of

 with $f(x,y)$ chosen to yield a manufactured solution of

 To validate both the discretization and the chosen stopping tolerance, Table \ref{tab:parabolic_errors} shows discretization errors for the discrete solutions found by the algorithm.
 We note that these show the expected steadiness as $\eps \rightarrow 0$, and the expected decay with large $N$.
 Preconditioned FGMRES iteration counts are shown in parentheses in Table \ref{tab:parabolic_times_iters}.
 Here, we see that the iteration counts are quite steady as $\eps \rightarrow 0$ and for varying values of $N$, aside from in the top-right corner of the table.
 Here, $\eps N$ is not small enough for our heuristics to suggest that we are in the right range for the preconditioner to be effective, so the degradation in performance is not too surprising.